 - High fees, including origination and rate lock fees

-New American Funding is one of the largest mortgage lenders in the country, operating in all states except New York in Hawaii.
+New American Funding is one of the largest mortgage lenders in the country, operating in all states except Hawaii.
 They provide all types of mortgage financing, including conventional, Jumbo, FHA, VA, USDA, and reverse mortgages.

 If your situation is at all out-of-the-box, this is a company worth considering.

-Like many of the other mortgage lenders on this list, New American Funding has an “A+” rating with the Better Business Bureau.
+Like many of the other mortgage lenders on this list, New American Funding has an “A+” rating with the Better Business Bureau and its been accredited since 2004.

 - Offers all loan types, including secondary financing